 Testing For Fructose Malabsorption

-A breath test is done for fructose malabsorption
+A breath test is used to check for FM

 The standard test done to evaluate for fructose malabsorption is called a Fructose Malabsorption Breath Test.
 This is a simple test that can be done in the office and requires no blood to be drawn.
 Some patients choose to start with a fructose elimination diet instead of a breath test.
 This is best done in conjunction with a dietitian familiar with fructose malabsorption to assure the diet is initiated properly, and adequate nutrition is maintained during the elimination period.
 If fructose malabsorption is the problem and the diet is done correctly, it often yields good results.
 If the elimination diet does not yield clear results and fructose malabsorption is still considered, the breath test should be performed.